-This course is a continuation of DMS 400.
-The curriculum consists of basic anatomy and function of the female reproductive system and related anatomy.
+This course is a continuation course in the study of OB/GYN.
+The study consists of basic anatomy and function of the female reproductive system and related anatomy.
 It includes the normal and abnormal sonographic appearance of the female pelvis and scanning techniques to demonstrate uterine and ovarian pathology.
+This course also covers the normal growth and anatomy of the fetus from 2nd to the 3rd Trimester.
+It includes the normal and abnormal sonographic appearance of the fetus, placenta, umbilical cord, and related structures, along with scanning techniques for demonstration of congenital anomalies and pathology.
 Labs for simulated scanning of these structures are included.

-DMS 412 Vascular Technology II
+DMS 412 Vascular Technology & Instrumentation II

-This course will include all aspects and topics related to vascular testing and evaluations.
-Emphasis is placed on arterial evaluations and test validation.
+This course will continue the study of all aspects and topics related to vascular testing and evaluations.
+Emphasis is placed on cerebrovascular testing, and test validation.
 The capabilities, limitations, physical properties, techniques, patient positioning and test interpretation of each section will be discussed.
 Labs for simulated scanning of these structures are included.